 If you enticed by the metropolis that is Tunis, Dar Zaghouan is only an hour away, making it a perfect addition to a holiday in Tunisia.

-Dar Hi Life has 18 rooms, falling into three categories: the Pilotis, troglodyte suites, and the Dune rooms.
-Each is inspired by a different Tunisia atmosphere.
+Dar Hi-Life has 18 rooms, falling into three categories: the Pilotis, troglodyte suites, and the Dune rooms.
+Each is inspired by a different atmosphere.

-The Pilotis embody desert forts and are on the top of Dar Hi Life.
+The Pilotis embody desert forts and are on the top of Dar Hi-Life.
 The troglodyte suites capturing cave houses are a level down, with skylights instead of windows.
-On ground-level are the Dune rooms are inspired by desert bivouacs.
+On the ground-level are the Dune rooms are inspired by desert bivouacs.
 Don’t forget to catch the sunset from the rooftop pool.

-When traveling to Tunisia, remember that it has a Mediterranean climate, which makes it very arid.
+When traveling here, remember that it has a Mediterranean climate, which makes it very arid.
 The north and east coast Pack light clothes and bring a water bottle to keep you hydrated as you voyage through the country.

 The national language is Arabic, but French and English are spoken in most tourist areas.
 A lot of the signs are bilingual, but it can’t hurt to read up on some basic Arabic phrases before venturing to Tunisia.